 - Rubrics can provide students with a breakdown of how individual assignment components are weighted and scored, along with descriptions of differing levels of achievement (e.g., exemplary, proficient, developing, unacceptable).

 - Rubrics can also help you decide what to focus on in your feedback and how to gauge students’ performance.

 - Provide students with a rationale for why you are assessing certain elements of their work, and make sure their is a mutual understanding of what those elements are.

 Provide Examples and Opportunities for Practice

-- Offer a number of opportunities for students to practice applying the knowledge, skills or abilities that they will need to be able to demonstrate.
+- Offer a number of opportunities for students to practice applying the knowledge, skills or abilities that they will need to demonstrate.
 Opportunities for practice can include low-stakes assignments, in-class learning activities, and homework.